Marrying a Citizen of China? How to Get a Green Card for Your New Spouse

 Procedures When Applying for a K-1 Fiancé Visa

-The U.S. citizen starts this process by filing a visa petition on Form I-129F with U.S. Citizenship and Immigration Services (USCIS).
-After USCIS approves the I-129F, it will transfer the case to the U.S. consulate in Guangzhou, China.
-There, your fiancé will apply for a K-1 visa, which involves submitting forms and documents and attending an interview.
+The U.S. citizen starts this process by filing a petition on Form I-129F with U.S. Citizenship and Immigration Services (USCIS).
+After USCIS approves the I-129F, it will transfer the case to the National Visa Center (NVC), which then transfers the case to the U.S. consulate in Guangzhou.
+There, your fiancé(e) will apply for a K-1 visa, which involves submitting forms and documents and attending an interview.

 After your marriage in the U.S., your new spouse can apply to USCIS for a green card, through a process called adjustment of status.
 The two of you will attend a green card interview at a local USCIS office.